TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    Read a data URL.
 This kind of URL contains the content encoded in the URL itself.
 The data URL syntax is specified in :rfc:`2397`.
-This implementation ignores white spaces in base64 encoded data URLs so the URL may be wrapped in whatever source file it comes from.
+This implementation ignores white spaces in base64 encoded data URLs so the URL may be wrapped in whatever source file it comes kutoka.
 But even though some browsers don't mind about a missing padding at the end of a base64 encoded data URL, this implementation will raise an :exc:`ValueError` in that case.